MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

 2. Choose **Office 365 Groups**.

-3. On the **Office 365 Groups** page, select or clear the check boxes, depending on whether you want to let people outside your organization access group resources or let group owners add people outside your organization to groups.
+3. On the **Office 365 Groups** page, choose whether you want to let people outside your organization access group resources or let group owners add people outside your organization to groups.

 ## Use PowerShell to control guest access